volentixlabsinc/venue/docs/20190614-MeetingNotes.md

 ## Constraints

 1. In order to gain mass market adoption, Venue will be web based in prioriety over Verto integration.
-2. Before being build, the economics and business strategy must be finalized.
+2. Before Venue is built, the economics and business strategy must be finalized.
 3. The sytems backend must remain independant from its front end.
 4. The system architecture must be decentralized